megazear7/htl-compiler/README.md

 <script src="/node_modules/htl-compiler/dist/compiler-umd.js"></script>
 ```

+#### AMD Module Usage

+A AMD module is also provided at `/dist/compiler.amd.js`.

+TODO: Add an example usage of the AMD module.

 ## The Rundown

 Given an [HTL template](https://docs.adobe.com/content/help/en/experience-manager-htl/using/getting-started/getting-started.html) provided as a string, and data provided as JSON, this compiler will output HTML.